MisterCodo/ngu/README.md

 ## How to Use

-Download the latest release and use command `ngu optimize -h` to see usage instructions:
+Download the latest release and use command `ngu -h` to see usage instructions:

 ### Optimize Map